openshift/installer/docs/design/baremetal/networking-infrastructure.md

 ### API load balancing

-Once the API VIP has moved to one of the control plane nodes, traffic sent to this VIP first hits an `haproxy` load balancer running on that control plane node.
+Once the API VIP has moved to one of the control plane nodes, traffic sent from external clients to this VIP first hits an `haproxy` load balancer running on that control plane node.
 This instance of `haproxy` will load balance the API traffic across all of the control plane nodes.

 The configuration of `haproxy` will be done by MCO once the following PR is